GIB-Organization/gib-docs/src/guide/steps/step2.md

 # Additional Data

-This is the [second step](https://insurance.inovola-stage.com/AdditionalData) where you can add the additional data for the discount, car driver, car owner and car details.
+This is the second step <!--[second step](https://insurance.inovola-stage.com/AdditionalData)--> where you can add the additional data for the discount, car driver, car owner and car details.

 ![Additional data](/images/steps/step2-1.png)